msarmengol-DS/DSIII_datathon_msa/README.md

 👉 Analyze, clean and complete data, resample, get exogenous variables by API (meteostat).
 👉 Preprocess and transform data to adapts a time series problem to supervised learning.
 👉 Split data in train/validation/test (X & y).
-👉 Create an experimet in MLflow and launch piped runs to select the besto model.
+👉 Create an experimet in MLflow and launch piped runs to select the best model.
 👉 Deploy the model's API (python / Docker).
 👉 Get predictions for the model.
 👉 Deliver to bbdd the real data and predictions for further data analytics in Power BI.